refactoring-by-example/refactoringbyexample.com/_posts/2017-01-20-dealing-with-long-conditionals.markdown

 };
 ```

 Conditionals can often be simplified and more clearly expressed when given a descriptive name.
-This is typically acheived by extracting the condition and assigning it to a variable or creating a wrapper function (encapsulating the conditional).
+This is typically achieved by extracting the condition and assigning it to a variable or creating a wrapper function (encapsulating the conditional).
 Either would work in this case.
 Lets opt for the former.

 **Assign conditionals to variables:**